-What makes a good photographer a GREAT wedding photographer?
+What makes a good photographer a great wedding photographer?
+Or more importantly, a professional you know you can trust?

-There are 4 categories that set apart the good, better, and best photographers –
+There are 3 categories that really set apart the good, better, and great wedding photographers –

-This is usually the first item couples think about as it’s the base-bone of a photography choice.
-Here’s what you should be looking for.
+This is usually the first item couples think about but how do you KNOW you will get great pictures?
+Here’s a few things you should be looking for.

 – Does the photographer have good quality images (not too dark, too light, orange, etc)?

-– Do all the photographs have an altered color or over-effecting to them that’s not natural or timeless?
+– Do all the photographs have an altered color or over-effecting to them (can you see the details in the wedding dress)?

-– Does the photographer fit the style of what you’re looking for (soft and dreamy, loud and fun, funky and sexy, etc)?
+– Does the photographer fit the style of what you’re looking for (candid and natural, loud and fun, funky and sexy, etc)?

 – Do all the photographer’s weddings have that similar style that you’re looking for?
-(You don’t want to hire someone who isn’t consistent)
+(You don’t want to hire someone inconsistent)

-– Do you notice wrinkles, blemishes, unattractive angles, awkward poses or distracting backgrounds in the pictures?
+– Do you notice unattractive angles, awkward poses, or distracting backgrounds in the pictures?

 – Does the photographer guarantee a 2nd photographer that will provide the same quality of images?

 You simply can’t place a value on an experienced professional on your wedding day.
 Your photographer needs to know what will happen before it does, anticipate moments, be flexible on the spot, know how to help you schedule your day to get the photos you want, and be able to conquer any lighting or weather condition.
-I would say about 100 weddings is what it takes to acquire and perfect these skills and intuitions (or a degree in photography or other professional experience and at least 50 weddings).
+I would say around 100 weddings is what it takes to acquire and perfect the skills needed to be a great wedding photographer (and a degree in photography or other professional experience is even better).
 Here are a few more questions to ask:

 – Have you ever done a wedding like mine?
 (Note, it doesn’t matter if they’ve done a wedding at your venue.
 Because of changing light, weather, and circumstantial situations, location is irrelevant to an experienced photographer.
 But having had experience at your type of wedding (Jewish, traditional, beach, etc.) can mean the difference of them knowing what shots to get and how to anticipate moments.)